apiato/documentation/_docs/miscellaneous/contribution.md

 # Git Branching Strategy

 The `master` branch contains the upcoming Apiato release.
-While the other branches are for all the stable releases.
+While the other branches are for all the stable releases (`7.0`, `7.1`, `8.0`...).

-Bug fixes should be sent to the latest stable branch (ex: `8.0`), not to the `master` branch, unless they fix features that exist only in the upcoming release.
+Bug fixes should be sent to both (the latest stable branch) and to `master` branch, unless they fix features that exist only in the upcoming release, then they should only be sent to `master`.

-Major new features should always be sent to the `master` branch, which contains the upcoming release.
+Major new features (and big changes) should always be sent to the `master` branch, which contains the upcoming release.

 **Example:**